sneko/cordova-facebook-plugin-windows/README.md

 ## In app

-Put the "/windows/facebookConnectPlugin.js" in the "www/js" directory into your Windows app.
-Then, modify this file and replace the "hrefPlugin".
+Copy the "windows" directory into "www/" in your Windows app.
+Then, modify the "facebookConnectPlugin.js" file and replace the "hrefPlugin".

 Example: https://www.YOURPLUGINURL.com/myplugin/